Nick-Bertoldo/Aspen-x-bw25_app/README.md

 ## 🚀 Key Features
 - Material and energy flows from Aspen Plus simulations are directly imported.
 - Linking process flows to ecoinvent activities.
-- Computing LCA results with the open-source framework brightway 2.5.
+- Computing LCA results with the open-source framework Brightway 2.5.
 - User-Friendly GUI built with Plotly's Dash library in Python for easy navigation and visualization.

 ## 💡 Uses: